 From time to time, relatives who aren’t wrongful death beneficiaries call Painter Law Firm to discuss a potential case.
 It might be a brother, sister, aunt, uncle, cousin, or grandchild grieving over the lost close relationship with the decedent—sometimes they even lived together or supported each other for years or decades.
 Unfortunately, the Texas wrongful death statute doesn’t allow claims by relatives other than surviving spouses, parents, and children.

-In addition to the normal caps that apply to the noneconomic damages of a medical malpractice lawsuit, Texas imposes a separate cap on wrongful death claims.
+In addition to the normal caps that apply to the noneconomic damages of a medical malpractice lawsuit, Texas Civil Practice & Remedies Code Section 74.303 imposes a separate cap on wrongful death claims in medical malpractice cases.
 The cap was originally created in 1977 and was $500,000.
 It’s adjusted annually based on inflation and is currently just under $2 million.